Amino-NET-Group/Amino.NET/README.md

 - Some functions require the Client to be logged in, they will throw an Exception if it is not.
 - If you find a bug, an issue or have a recommendation to make, please open an Issue on GitHub about it!
 - Please note that this library is built for an easy and dynamic start into making Amino bots and tools, it is **not** made for spam bots or any sort of harmful tools, so use it the way it's intended for.
+- This is a non profit project, however, if you do want to support me and my **general** work, you can refer to the GitHub sponsor options linked to this repository
+- I will not take any responsibilty for harm being done using this library, as this is only a free and **open** library, therefore I can't prevent any harm!

 ## Important Notice
 By using this library you agree that you are aware of the fact that you are breaking the App services Terms of Service - as Team Amino strictly forbids the use of any sort of third party software / scripting to gain an advantage over other members, any activity by third party tools found by Team Amino may result in your account getting banned from their services!